America Is in the Heart: Great Depression

 As can be evidenced by Carlos Bulosan’s America Is in the Heart, the life of a Filipino migrant worker during the Great Depression was anything but easy.
 In reality, the life of any Filipino in the United States during this time period was “lonely” and “damned,” as Bulosan described in a letter to a friend.
 When he and his friend José arrived in California in 1930, “the lives of Filipinos were cheaper than those of dogs.”
 As the Filipino population grew and the Great Depression worsened, the anti-Filipino movement flourished.
 This attitude towards Bulosan and his people was led by the same forces that previously condemned the Chinese and the Japanese, and in 1928, the American Federation of Labor encouraged an “exclusion” of the race, which was warmly received in Congress.
 Despite the fact that most of these immigrants were modernized and able to speak more than one European language, there was a persistent tendency to portray them not only as primitive savages but also sexual threats against white women.

 The anti-Filipino sentiment that plagued the American mindset during this time period can be observed in a few separate events.
 The most violent and well-known incident occurred in California in 1930: four hundred white vigilantes attacked a Filipino night club, injuring dozens and killing one.
 In 1933, California and twelve other state legislatures restricted Filipino-white marriages.
-Lastly, in 1935 the Welch Bill volunteered a fixed sum of cash to pay for the fare of Filipinos who would voluntarily go back to the Philippines.
+Lastly, in 1935 the Welch Bill offered a fixed sum of cash to pay for the fare of Filipinos who would voluntarily go back to the Philippines.
 Events such as these prove the anti-Filipino sentiment that afflicted Carlos Bulosan and the rest of the Filipino population.